Building with the released vintage toys could be done with LeoCAD.

 So download: ‘Complete LDraw.org Library Zip archive (complete.zip)

-1. Click on the ‘ldraw’ folder inside the ‘complete.zip’ file.
+1. Open the ‘ldraw’ folder inside the ‘complete.zip’ file.

 2. Select all files.